2001 Sugar Bowl: Game summary

 Florida started the scoring with a 23-yard touchdown pass from Florida quarterback Rex Grossman to tight end Kirk Wells.
 Miami responded with a 44-yard Todd Sievers field goal to trim the lead to 7–3.
 Later in the quarter, quarterback Ken Dorsey fired an 8-yard touchdown pass to tight end Jeremy Shockey, and Miami took a 10–7 lead after 1 quarter.

 Todd Sievers kicked a 29-yard field goal in the second quarter to extend the lead to 13–7.
 Florida kicker Jeff Chandler kicked a 51-yard field goal before halftime to get the Gators to 13–10.
 In the third quarter, running back Earnest Graham rushed 36 yards for the go-ahead touchdown, and Florida took a 17–13 lead.

 Ken Dorsey later fired a 19-yard touchdown pass to running back D.J.
 Williams, and Miami reclaimed the lead, 20–17.
 A Ken Dorsey touchdown later in the quarter increased the lead to 27–17.
 Florida got within 27–20 following a Jeff Chandler field goal, but Miami scored the game's final 10 points to close the scoring.

 The game featured a rare penalty incurred by a mascot.
 Sebastian the Ibis received an unsportsmanlike conduct penalty for excessive celebration when he celebrated a Miami touchdown with Najeh Davenport.

-Many believe the Hurricanes were worthy of a national title shot against Oklahoma.
-After all, the Canes did defeat the Noles earlier in the season and the debate was a serious discussion.
+Many believed that the Hurricanes were worthy of a national title shot against Oklahoma.
+Earlier in the season, the Canes defeated the Noles by a score of 27-24 and the debate was a serious discussion.
 Ultimately, Miami would have their day going on to win the title the following season.
 They had a shot at a repeat in the 2002–03 season, but lost in a classic double overtime thriller against Ohio State.